 Psychology, is a fellow of the Academy of Clinical Psychology, and he is listed in

 the National Register of Health Service Providers in Psychology.
 In addition to his

 responsibilities at PCOM, Dr. Zahn maintains a part-time private practice in Spring

 House, PA, serving adolescents and adults.

-Dr. Zahn has nearly 35 years of clinical experience with a diverse range of patient
+Dr. Zahn has over 35 years of clinical experience with a diverse range of patient

 populations.
 Before coming to PCOM, he served as Director of Psychological Services